JoaoS-Dev/Stanford-Code_In_Place-Final-Project-2024/README.md

 for images, ultimately improving the user experience for visually impaired individuals and thus promote best pratice guidelines.
 The idea came after participating in a webinar event named "Panel: Accessibility in Tech & Education", promoted by Code in Place.

+**What is Alt Text?**

+Alternative text (alt text) is a description of an image that conveys its meaning and context in a webpage.<br/>
+Alt text is crucial for web accessibility, enabling visually impaired users who rely on screen readers to understand the content and context of images on a webpage.

+Screen readers are a type of interactive software that read the alt text aloud, allowing users to gain information that would otherwise be conveyed visually.
+They make it possible for people who are blind or low-vision to interact with digital documents, forms, and web pages.

+Alt text also helps search engine crawlers (bots that search and index webpage content) and users understand images that do not load correctly.
+If an image fails to load on a document or web page, then the alt text will be displayed in its place.<br/>
+This makes effective alt text very useful if users have a poor internet connection.

+Alt text can include the name, colors, shape, setting, tone, and emotion of an image.

 For more information, please visit the <a href="https://www.w3.org/WAI/"> WC3 Web Accessibility Initiative</a> for strategies, standards and resources to make the Web accessible to people with disabilities